Does Arizona Have Mandatory Jail Time for DUIs?

 Drunk driving charges are treated seriously in Arizona.
 Prosecutors frequently seek significant penalties, including jail and prison time.
 However, the law allows for alternative DUI sentencing in Arizona for certain DUI offenders.
+Working with a skilled Arizona DUI lawyer is your best chance of coming out with the minimum jail sentence.
+A first-time offender with an experienced attorney might serve only one day of jail time.
+More serious offenses, especially Felony or Aggravated DUI naturally, could lead to longer sentencing times.

 How Do Arizona DUI Penalties Work?